akira-kurogane/mongodb-guide/content/guide_intro/_index.md

 #### Source code

-A nice feature, for the C++ programmers especially, is that the source code (excluding enterprise modules such as LDAP and Kerberos authentication, auditing, etc.) is publically available.
+A nice feature, for the C++ programmers especially, is that the source code (excluding enterprise modules such as LDAP and Kerberos authentication, auditing, etc.) is publicly available.